 Getting caught with a pile of 20 cards while your friend is down to their last two is both agonising and hilarious.
 Bluff is at its best when everyone is fully committed to the deception — players dramatically insisting their terrible hand contains exactly what was declared, only to be exposed immediately.
 The game creates the best stories.

 If you're completely new to card games, start with Blackjack — the rules take 2 minutes to learn and you can play solo immediately.
-Once you're comfortable with card values and basic decisions, try Donkey for your first multiplayer experience.
+Or try Tambola for the gentlest multiplayer entry — no strategy required, just watch for your numbers.